yihozhang/yihozhang/README.md

 ### Hi there 👋

+I'm currently an undergraduate at the University of Washington, Seattle.
+I'm interested in programming languages and its applications in various domains including databases and systems. **I'm looking for summer research opportunties for Summer 2021.**

+- Research keywords: Program Synthesis, Datalog, Staged Programming.
+- Language keywords: Scala, OCaml, Haskell, Rust, Julia, Coq, Java, C.
+- Interested but (currently) not on my research agenda: continuations and effects, design and implementation of type systems, advanced type theory (DT, HOTT, etc.)
+- Beautiful ideas in programming languages: Definitional Interpreter, Abstract Machine, Monads, Theorems for Free, CPS, Futamura projection, Homoiconicity, Logic Programming, and so on.

 <!--
 **yihozhang/yihozhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.